 mercy: The winners name may have been BASILEOS (as written in greek

 Early Middle Ages....

 Gladiator Figures and Toys

-By the way, two more gladiator related items, a toy in lead, and a little
+By the way, two more gladiator related items, a toy in lead,

 bronze statue, soldiers were certainly amongst spectators of gladiator

 fights, when they had the opportunity in their remote garrisons.